SamAdhikari/BayesIV_Simulations/README.md

 - finally, summarize the estimates to obtain bias, coverage and width of the credible interval over 50 replications.

-Run time: For n = 100, scales linearly with n.
+Run time: For n = 100, twenty thousand MCMC iterations for 1 replication will take about 3 hours in a macOS High Sierra with 2.7 GHz Intel Core i7, 16 GB processor.
+Users can parallelize the code for multiple replications with different sample sizes.

 **2. Example Dataset:**